What Is Production Efficiency?

 Asset Utilization

 This KPI measures how effectively your organization is using its equipment.
-Assets are costly equipment that require maintenance and take up time and space.
+Assets are costly, require maintenance, and take up time and space.
 If your asset has a low utilization rate, it could indicate that you aren’t getting good value from your investment in that equipment.

 To calculate asset utilization, you’ll need to know: